canonical/lxd/doc/howto/storage_add_volume.md

 ```

 (storage-attach-volume)=
-## Attach a storage volume to an instance
+## Attach a custom storage volume to an instance

-After creating a storage volume, you can add it to one or more instances as a {ref}`disk device <instance_device_type_disk>`.
+After creating a custom storage volume, you can add it to one or more instances as a {ref}`disk device <instance_device_type_disk>`.

 The following restrictions apply:

-- Storage volumes of {ref}`content type <storage-content-types>` `block` cannot be attached to containers, but only to virtual machines.
+- Custom storage volumes of {ref}`content type <storage-content-types>` `block` cannot be attached to containers, but only to virtual machines.
 - To avoid data corruption, storage volumes of {ref}`content type <storage-content-types>` `block` should never be attached to more than one virtual machine at a time.

-For storage volumes with the content type `filesystem`, use the following command, where `<location>` is the path for accessing the storage volume inside the instance (for example, `/data`):
+For custom storage volumes with the content type `filesystem`, use the following command, where `<location>` is the path for accessing the storage volume inside the instance (for example, `/data`):

     lxc storage volume attach <pool_name> <filesystem_volume_name> <instance_name> <location>

-Storage volumes with the content type `block` do not take a location:
+Custom storage volumes with the content type `block` do not take a location:

     lxc storage volume attach <pool_name> <block_volume_name> <instance_name>

-By default, the storage volume is added to the instance with the volume name as the {ref}`device <devices>` name.
+By default, the custom storage volume is added to the instance with the volume name as the {ref}`device <devices>` name.
 If you want to use a different device name, you can add it to the command:

     lxc storage volume attach <pool_name> <filesystem_volume_name> <instance_name> <device_name> <location>